IceLuna/Eagle/docs/source/rendering/materials.rst

 Opacity
 -------
 Can be used to control translucency of a material.
 It's only used if `Blend Mode` is set to `Translucent`.
 It's a value between 0 and 1, where 0 means completely transparent; and 1 represents fully opaque.
 By default, it's 0.5.
-Currently, only textures can be used for it.
+Currently, can be used as an input for it.

 .. figure:: imgs/opacity.png
     :align: center